dhsagar/pedestrian_detection/README.md

 - ‘haarcascade_fullbody.xml’ and ‘output.xml’
 - ‘output.txt’
 - ‘pedestrian_pedestrian_info.sql’
+## Run the project
-To run and test this project, follow these simple steps:
+follow these simple steps:
 - import .sql file to to MySQL server
 - keep the Python files, input video and ‘output.xml’ in the same folder.
 - install all the dependencies listed in necessary import section above.